federgraph/federgraph.github.io/_posts/2017-08-16-fmx-viewport-resizing.md

 Then I could easily see when and where and why the app was crashing.

-I will spare you most of the details, except that the call stack shows where the problem is coming from.

 ```
 SCannotCreateRenderBuffers was raised/logged
 when user is resizing the app window by dragging the corner with the mouse,